 Exclusive or freelance model?

 Some agencies will let you sign a contract of exclusivity meaning, you are not allowed to be represented by other agencies.
 They will be your only agent til the expiration of your contract, you can not do freelance with other agencies.
 Signing exclusively to 1 agency can make you lose opportunities with other agencies but, you can be prioritized should there be projects from clients exclusive to your agency.
-So before you ink your name on the contract, make sure that the agency staff are friendly, professional, has a good standing in the modelling agency business and good feedback from other talents.
+So before you ink your name on the contract, make sure that the agency staff are friendly, professional, has a good standing in the modeling agency business and good feedback from other talents.
 Otherwise, you’re stuck with them.
 If the contract is short, say 6 months, it’s worth the try.
 If you like them, then you can renew your contract.
 Freelance models has its perks too.
 Note that exclusivity doesn’t guarantee projects.
 The least the agent can do is to get their talent into as many castings and opportunites as they can.

 I want my child to be a freelance model and signed with several agencies.
 Now I got a call from 2 agencies for the same project.
 Which agency should I sign under?